 Ebola: Mapping the outbreak

 The World Health Organization (WHO) admits the figures are underestimates, given the difficulty collecting the data.
-WHO officials in December discovered scores of bodies in a remote diamond-mining area of Sierra Leone, raising fears that the scale of the Ebola outbreak may have been underreported.

-How the virus spread: Ebola death toll
+How the virus spread

 In March, hospital staff alerted Guinea's Ministry of Health and then medical charity Medecins Sans Frontieres (MSF).
 They reported a mysterious disease in the south-eastern regions of Gueckedou, Macenta, Nzerekore, and Kissidougou.